 Enjoy an afternoon showing of Black and Blue - The Story of Gerald Ford, Willis Ward and the 1934 Michigan-Georgia Tech Football game, complete with movie snacks and the opportunity to visit Weill Hall.
-Professor Barry Rabe, Arthur F. Thurnau Professor of Environmental Policy, School for Environment and Sustainability, J. Ira and Nicki Harris Family Professor of Public Policy, and director, Center for Local, State and Urban Policy (CLOSUP) will provide opening remarks.
+New Ford School Dean Michael S. Barr, will provide welcome remarks and Professor Barry Rabe will give an introduction to the film.

 About the film

 When Georgia Tech came to Michigan in 1934, the Wolverines were forced to bench their best player, Willis Ward, because he was an African-American.
 The incident infuriated Ward's best friend on the team, a future president by the name of Jerry Ford, who threatened to quit the team in response.
 The friendship that began in the Big House lasted all the way to the White House.
 This is the story of two schools, two friends, and a game that changed everything.

 Michigan v.
 Rutgers

 Cheer on the Wolverines as they take on the Scarlet Knights at the Big House in a section with your fellow Ford School alumni!

 Tickets cost $75/ticket plus an additional $10 service charge/order.
 Tickets are in Section 15, rows 89-90.
 The deadline to puchase tickets is September 15, 2017.
 Tickets will be mailed prior to the game.